jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 You can read more about this issue in [C++ and the Perils of Double-Checked Locking](https://www.aristeia.com/Papers/DDJ_Jul_Aug_2004_revised.pdf) by Scott Meyers and Andrei Alexandrescu.
 Unless you know with 100% certainty that your language does not have an issue with double-checked locking, then don’t do it.

 ## The Initialize at Start Up Implementation
 The previous implementations use lazy initialization.
 The Singleton is not initialized until it’s needed.
-I suspect that in most applications, Singletons will be needed, so don’t use lazy initialization.
+I suspect that in most applications, Singletons will always be needed, so don’t use lazy initialization.
 Initialize it statically.

 ```java
 class SingletonD {